We had an amazing Learn to Code session writing code with Small Basic virtually online with Everett Middle School, Internet Academy and Peres K8!

 Panelists offered inspiring advice.
-Kristy said that they should never give up on their passion, Sufen said that engineering is hard but worth it and anything is possible, and Connie said that it’s ok to asks questions of adults, “we’re there to help”.
+Kristi said that they should never give up on their passion, Sufen said that engineering is hard but worth it and anything is possible, and Connie said that it’s ok to asks questions of adults, “we’re there to help”.
 Students also learned that there is longevity in tech….you can pivot into a different role.

 After the panel, the workshop began and students and volunteers were able to dig deeper into Small Basic and pick up new coding skills.
 Casey Schaertl was an excellent technical host and kept everyone engaged and on track for this fun and educational coding workshop.
-Students learned how to use an online program called Basic to move a turtle through the maze.
+Students learned how to use an online program called Small Basic to move a turtle through the maze.
 It was a great beginning exercise in coding.
 A teacher commented that the students realized that coding wasn’t as hard as they thought and that it’s ok to make a mistake because you can go back and try again.
 They mentioned that students may often feel that they don’t get that option in life.
 The teacher also was thankful the students got to hear about everyone’s background.
 This helps students know that it’s ok to try new things and change direction.

 Because of this workshop, one of the students joined MESA (Mathematics, Engineering, Science Achievement) the next day.
 She shared the project that she created during the workshop, even though it wasn’t perfect.
 Her teacher noted that students that participate in IGNITE are more willing to ask for help and to help others.